Helpful Links

 New York

-New York is currently using the 2014 NEC® and does not require continuing education nor do they issue licenses at the state level.
+CEUs: does not require continuing education nor do they issue licenses at the state level.
 Individual jurisdictions (including NYC) may have license requirements and training which is usually acquired at a government location.
-Update processes to the 2017 NEC underway beginning 5/12/2020.

 North Carolina